melezhik/Tomtit/README.md

       - Tomtit-Bar
       - Tomtit-Bar-Baz

-    # you can also setup some tomtit cli options here
+    # you can also setup some Tomtit cli options here

     options: